-IsraelDefense has learned that the Aero-Sentinel Company, an Israeli manufacturer of UAV systems, recently won a tender to supply its G2 drone to a security agency in a West African country for surveillance missions.
+IsraelDefense has learned that Aero Sentinel, an Israeli manufacturer of military UAV systems, recently won a tender to supply its G2 drone to a security agency in a West African country for surveillance missions.
 The deal is estimated at $800,000.

 The G2 drone is a cutting-edge UAV system providing real-time day and night video streaming via a ground control station.
 The lightweight (3.6 kg) drone carries a payload of a day camera and a night thermal camera, has an endurance of 80 minutes, is driven by four silent electrical motors, and transmits its data through an encrypted communication channel to a range of up to 5 km.

 By definition, the drone can take off and land vertically.
 The ground station consists of a rugged handheld mission computer, which features the ability to record video and telemetry data and to display a map over which the target map reference may be indicated.
 The G2 drone is regarded as relatively low cost and carries an average price tag of $35,000.